MarcJAndersen/poc-analysis-results-metadata/README.md

 ### Linux

-The approach below is tested on Fedora 24.
+The approach below is tested on Fedora 24 and assumes Apache Jena is stored in /opt/apache-jena-fuseki-2.0.0 .

     cd res-ttl
     (export FUSEKI_HOME=/opt/apache-jena-fuseki-2.0.0;  ${FUSEKI_HOME}/fuseki-server --config=poc-fuseki-config.ttl)
+A windows CMD script to start Jena Fuseki is stored in (res-ttl/poc-fuseki-server.sh).
 # Building RDF datacubes

-The directory (./build-scripts) provides scripts for building the RDF datacubes.
+The directory (./build-scripts) provides scripts for building the RDF data cubes.

-Each cube is build by one script.
+Each script build one RDF data cube.

 # Demo